juris-97/GameSnake/README.md

 ## Technologies
-Project is created with:
+Project created with:
 * Java: 1.8
 * lib: desktop-game-engine.jar

 ## Setup
-To run this project, create the simple java application and copy the source code. <br/>
+To run this project, create a simple java application and copy the source code. <br/>
 Download the desktop-game-engine.jar. <br/>
 Then add the downloaded .jar file to your IDE in the library section.